top of page

 In light of these findings, both manufacturers and snorkelers must be aware of the risks associated with specific FFSMs.
 As these masks continue to gain popularity, ensuring user safety should be a paramount concern.
 The study underscores the need for further research, design improvements, and educational initiatives to promote proper usage and mitigate potential dangers associated with full-face snorkel masks.
 Ultimately, this comprehensive examination serves as a call to action for the industry to prioritize safety in the pursuit of underwater exploration.

-We do not recommend full masks for anyone.
+As a result, we do not recommend the FFSMs for anyone.

 bottom of page